-Courtney Felle (she/her) is the founder and editor-in-chief of Body Without Organs.
-Her writing has appeared or is forthcoming in other publications including Half Mystic, L’Éphémère Review, and Chautauqua Literary Journal.
-She also reads submissions for OUT/CAST, Helen: A Lit Mag, and the Kenyon Review.
-She studies public policy at Kenyon College.
+Courtney Felle is the founder and editor-in-chief of Body Without Organs.
+Her writing has appeared in other publications including The Ellis Review, L’Éphémère Review, and Chautauqua Literary Journal.
+She interns at the Kenyon Review and reads submissions for Half Mystic.
+She is a big fan of tea, breakfast food, the Japanese House, and soft blankets.

 Marriah Talbott-Malone is the current prose editor for Body Without Organs.
 Marriah’s past experiences in editing include having led her school’s writing club as well as being an editor for its literary magazine.
 A recent high school graduate, Marriah plans to study English and writing alongside social work in college.
 As Marriah continues to grow and flourish as an individual, she has found her writing to do the same.
 Since becoming a part of Body Without Organs, she has received the pleasure of seeing other teen writers, much like herself, grow and flourish as well.